 The Children’s Garden in Fort Williams Park is a landscape full of daring adventures, quiet contemplation, great mysteries waiting to be revealed, and small familiarities to offer comfort.
 This 1-1/2 acre garden was designed to let children explore their relationship with nature and one another in developmentally beneficial ways.
 As our children immerse themselves in the landscape, love of the natural world instinctively follows.
 And a love of nature, built upon years of imaginative outdoor play as well as structured learning, fosters an understanding of environmental stewardship that will always guide them.

-Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a meadow-inspired garden alive with native wildﬂowers and pollinating insects; a small pond promising frogs and dragonﬂies; water ﬂowing through a series of cascades into the skating pond below; a “gopher tunnel”; and a picnic area for rest and regrouping.
+Garden features include paths leading to a variety of opportunities for creative play; a small, diverse woodland full of birdsong; a meadow-inspired garden alive with native wildflowers and pollinating insects; a small pond promising frogs and dragonflies; water ﬂowing through a series of cascades into the skating pond below; a “gopher tunnel”; a tree lookout fort; a sliding stone; and picnic areas for rest and regrouping.

 - Stone Steps from Former Double Barracks (1908): Both sets of stone steps will be repurposed in the Children’s Garden.

 - Stone Bandstand (1937): Soon to serve as a Council Ring within the new Children’s Garden, the stone bandstand was built in 1937 by the Civilian Conservation Corps (CCC).
 Between 1935 and 1939, the CCC also built the nearby tennis courts, lily pad pond, the bleachers, and a swimming pool that is now buried in the location where the Children’s Garden stream will soon flow.

 Please visit the Park History page for more information about Fort Williams’ military structures.